LincolnKoskela/Klondike/README.md

 ### This weeks: (Nov 03 - 09, 2025)
 - Constructing user inputs
 - Game is playable.
 Still finding little bugs while testing game out.
+- Added Command Interface to use maps instead of if's.
+This allows associating keys with actions.
+Such as 'x' -> game.draw() inside a map.

 ### Last weeks: (Oct 26-Nov 02, 2025)
 - Added unshuffled deck overload along with gameengine overload to use unshuffled